 To go beyond simple checks for understanding, explore how quizzes can lead to more student-driven reflection and self-assessment using post-quiz polls and surveys.Read more Read less

 Quizizz is a game-show-style quiz tool similar to Kahoot!, Quizalize, and Quizlet.
-It has both a web-based version as well as Chrome apps for teachers and students.
+It has both a web-based version as well as an iOS app for students and Chrome apps for teachers and students.
 There's no question, however, that Quizizz is heavily influenced by Kahoot! and aims to be even easier-to-use and more quirky, and on those fronts it succeeds.
 Teachers create an account, but for students it's optional.
 Students access quizzes on their devices or computer using an access code, and they can see both questions and answers on their screens.
 Teachers can share quizzes with students through Google Classroom, as well.
 There's a searchable database of hundreds of quizzes, and teachers can use those or edit them to meet their needs.
 When creating their own quizzes, teachers can add images as well as customize the feedback students see after each question on the quiz.
 Feedback comes in the form of memes (either premade or custom), which display based on right or wrong answers.

 Students can take the quizzes all together competitively as a class (and see classmates' progress), or teachers can assign the quiz as homework and have students complete it on their own time.
 The quiz advances on its own as students answer.Read more Read less